Accountability

 Publications

-The other major publications are the Reserve Bank of Australia Bulletin, the Statement on Monetary Policy and the Financial Stability Review.
-The Bulletin, which is issued quarterly, contains articles that discuss economic and financial issues and developments as well as the Bank's operations.
-The quarterly Statement on Monetary Policy sets out the Bank's assessment of current economic conditions, both domestic and international, along with the outlook for Australian inflation and output growth.
-A number of boxes on topics of special interest are also published.
-The half-yearly Financial Stability Review provides the Bank's assessment of the current condition of the financial system and potential risks to financial stability.
-It contains a number of boxes on topics of special interest, along with occasional articles.
+The other major publications are the Bulletin, the Statement on Monetary Policy and the Financial Stability Review.
+The Bulletin, which is issued quarterly, contains articles that discuss economic and financial issues and developments as well as the RBA’s operations.
+The quarterly Statement on Monetary Policy sets out the RBA’s assessment of current economic and financial conditions as well as the outlook that is provided to the Monetary Policy Board when it considers its interest rate decisions.
+The half-yearly Financial Stability Review provides the RBA’s assessment of the current resilience of the financial system and potential risks to financial stability.

-The Bank's other publications include:
+The RBA’s other publications include:

-• Research Discussion Papers which make the results of current economic research within the Reserve Bank of Australia available for discussion and comment.
-The views expressed in these papers are those of the authors and not necessarily those of the Reserve Bank; and
+• Research Discussion Papers (RDPs) which make the results of current economic research within the RBA available for discussion and comment.
+The views expressed in these papers are those of the authors and not necessarily those of the RBA.

 For further details refer to Publications.